 - The high arms maintain lateral support and stability keeping the patient comfortable and minimising pressure risk.

-- The Atlanta has proven to be a very successful chair for Huntington’s patients, Dementia patients, Parkinson’s patients and those with lower limb odema.
+- The Atlanta has been successful chair for Huntington’s patients, Dementia patients, Parkinson’s patients and those suffering from lower limb odema.